Strayer University: Partnerships

 Comedian and game show host Steve Harvey was a spokesperson for Strayer and has appeared in several advertisements and spoke at Strayer's commencement ceremony in May 2015.
 Strayer partnered with Daily Mail in February 2015 to produce a new section of the Daily Mail site named Strayer Business News.
 As part of the deal, Daily Mail would co-produce education and business content for its new business section.

 Strayer announced the launch of Strayer@Work, a new performance improvement solution for businesses in May 2015.
 As part of the launch, Strayer also announced a partnership with Fiat Chrysler Automobiles (FCA) to offer free college education to all participating FCA dealership employees.
 FCA dealers pay a monthly fee to send employees to Strayer.
 Strayer has educational partnerships with approximately 300 Fortune 1000 companies.

 In March 2017, Strayer announced a collaboration with financial news network Cheddar to produce digital entrepreneurship specialization as a part of Strayer's MBA program.

 In 2018, Queen Latifah became a spokesperson for Strayer.

+DevMountain partners with Strayer University to provide web development programs.
+In May 2023, DevMountain announced an expansion of its in-person coding bootcamps at Strayer University facilities.